 These new teams created a need for even more scouts.
 In addition to locating and signing talented young players, other scouts were assigned the task of watching these players develop and deciding when they were ready to advance to the next level.

 As football, basketball, and soccer became popular sports, professional teams began to hire scouts to evaluate the talent of players and the strengths and weaknesses of other teams.
+Today's sports scouts use various technologies such as radar guns and video trackers to help them scout talented athletes.

 - Aerobics Instructors and Fitness Trainers